Paramvir12121/Keyboard_Bilingual/README.md

     - Setup pages to guide through selecting layout
     - Setup articles to help users understand which language is for them, and why not to use qwerty
     - Setup total timer
+    - Also show approx time to master on startup